Richard Shelby: Health care

-Shelby opposed Obama's health reform legislation, voting against the Patient Protection and Affordable Care Act in December 2009 and against the Health Care and Education Reconciliation Act of 2010.
+Shelby opposed Obama's health reform legislation, voting against the Affordable Care Act in December 2009 and against the Health Care and Education Reconciliation Act of 2010.

 In August 2009, Shelby opined that the United States had "the best health care system in the world" and cited the need to expand the system without destroying it.

 After Senator Ted Cruz's 21-hour speech opposing the Affordable Care Act, Shelby joined Cruz and 17 other senators in a failed vote against cloture on a comprehensive government funding bill that would also have continued funding healthcare reform.

 In September 2017, after the Senate reached an agreement during a lunch not to vote on a Republican bill to repeal the Affordable Care Act that week, Shelby said, "Why have a vote if you know what the outcome is and it's not what you want?
 I don't know what you gain from that.
 But I do believe that the health care issue is not dead, and that's what counts."